 CAUTION: Disconnect the battery during installation.
-Tighten nuts on the back clamp only slightly more than you can tighten with your fingers.
+Tighten nuts on the backclamp only slightly more than you can tighten with your fingers.
 Six inch-pounds of torque is sufficient.
-Over tightening may result in damage to the instrument and may void your warranty.
+Overtightening could result in damage to the instrument and may void your warranty.